jhowells/ProfileImageFinder/README.md

 Profile Image Finder Project

-This project simply returns the URL of an image based on an email address.
-As an added bonus, I'm also displaying the full name of the contact.
+This project simply returns the URL of an image based on an email address and displays the image.
 There is a lot of other information that could be displayed, but that's beyond the scope of this project.

 NOTES: